Saukkoriipi/Helsinki_population_development/.ipynb_checkpoints/README-checkpoint.md

 #### What used notebooks do

 ###### CreatePopulation.ipynb
-Read population data from folder population_data, join tables and save result as shapefile to population_data folder.
+Read population data from folder population_data, join tables and save result as shapefile in same folder.

 ###### CreateStations.ipynb
+Read stations data from folder stations_data, clean data and save result as shapefile to same folder.

 ###### GetRailsData.ipynb
+Get rails data from osmnx, then filter rails only to cover area with stations and save result to railway_data as shapefile.

-###### CreatStationsPopulation.ipynb
+###### CreateStationsPopulation.ipynb
+Reads population and station data.
+Creates 500 meters buffer around stations, then calculates population size for every station and year and saves result to population_data folder as station_population shapefile.

 ###### CreatePicsPopByStation.ipynb
+Reads stations_population data and creates graphs for every station.
+Result is saved in folder pics_stations_graphs.

 ###### CreatePicsPopulation.ipynb
+Reads population, railways and stations data and creates map figure for every year.
+Result is saved in folder pics_all_population.

 ###### CreatePicsStationsPopulation.ipynb
+Reads stations_population, railways and stations data and creates map figure for every year.
+Result is saved in folder pics_stations_population.

 ###### CreateGifs.ipynb
+Create gif animations of images in folders pics_all_population, pics_stations_graphs and pics_stations_population.
+GIF animations are saved in folder docs.

 ###### CreateBokeh.ipynb
+Create interactive Bokeh map visualization.
+Read stations_population, railways and stations data and creates bokeh map.
+Result is saved in folder docs with name StationsPopulation.html.